sharanankit18/supplier-portal-enablement-layer/README.md

 4. Role-based learning path + certification quiz: for auditable training for roles with sensitive data access
 5. Knowledge base + AI assistant only: a lighter-weight, self-serve option

-An additional interface prototype of how the training admin can maintain was also build.
-This ensured maintenance of in-application guidance without further engineering effort as we roll out new features.
+I also prototyped an authoring/admin console showing how a non-engineering team member could maintain this guidance content directly, so rolling out new features wouldn't require new engineering effort just to update in-app help.

 Each pattern was presented as a set of annotated, realistic screens (not wireframes) so stakeholders could react to something concrete rather than a description.

-The tool
+### The tool

 The prototype itself was built using _Claude (Anthropic's AI assistant)_ I specified the requirements, features, the guidance patterns, and the interaction logic, and iterated on the generated HTML/JS manually where I knew enough front-end code to adjust behavior.
-This allowed me go from "have you seen this website" to a reviewable, interactive artifact in days rather than waiting on a design/dev cycle for something that was explicitly meant to be thrown away or kept, depending on the feedback.
+This allowed me to go from generic questions to a reviewable, interactive artifact in days rather than waiting on a design/dev cycle for something that was explicitly meant to be thrown away or kept, depending on the feedback.

-The feedback framework
+### The feedback framework

-I walked the prototype through stakeholders across the business and engineering side, and asked them to react to each of the guidance patterns independently using a simple 3-way feedback format:
+I walked stakeholders through the prototype across the business and engineering side, and asked them to react to each of the guidance patterns independently using a simple 3-way feedback format:

 |          Signal          |                       Meaning                       |
 |--------------------------|-----------------------------------------------------|